p00f/cphelper.nvim/README.md

 # cphelper.nvim
-A plugin for automating tasks in competitive programming like downloading testcases, compiling and testing.
+A plugin for automating tasks in competitive programming like downloading test cases, compiling and testing.
 Supports Rust, C, C++, Python and Lua.
 Does not work on Windows.
 It should work on Linux, macOS and BSDs.

 ## Requirements
 - [competitive-companion](https://github.com/jmerle/competitive-companion) browser extension (works with Firefox and all Chromium browsers)